SEBINE 2020 Conference on Trauma and Neuromodulation

 Presented by: Sebern Fisher, MA, LMH, BCN

-This intensive two day seminar is offered for psychotherapists incorporating neurofeedback into their treatment of developmental trauma.
+This intensive two day seminar (taught over 4 days) is offered for psychotherapists incorporating neurofeedback into their treatment of developmental trauma.
 We will review the latest neuroscience research relating to the impact of neglect and abuse on the developing brain.
 No major system seems to be spared.
 We will look at the brain dynamics underlying dissociation and the differences in how the dissociative and non-dissociative person processes information.
 These findings challenge our ways of thinking about psychological defenses including dissociation, repression and resistance.
 They can also inform the development of neurofeedback protocols.
 We’ll discuss some “tried and true” protocols and some new ones that are emerging in response to the neuroscience.
 We will discuss how developmental trauma impacts the brain’s networks as well as its capacity to inhibit states of high arousal.

 All of these impacts give rise to a mind and sense of identity in our traumatized patients that we encounter as psychotherapists.
 The second day of this workshop will focus on how to integrate neurofeedback and psychotherapy.
 We will explore the powerful fields that trauma creates in our patients and in us, where these seem to show up in the EEG and how we can measure change in these fields as treatment and neurofeedback progress.
 We will discuss the pragmatic issues in the integration of brain and mind approaches such as touch, time and office set-up, as well as the importance of psycho-education in this approach to treatment.
 And we will explore the changes and the setbacks we can expect to see in the course of recovery from the devastating aftermath of developmental trauma.
 We will talk about all of this using case examples that the seminar leader and participants bring.